leehuk/factorio-tnfp/README.md

 ![TNfP Station Select](https://leehuk.github.io/factorio-tnfp/docs/images/tnfp-screenshot-stationselect.jpg)

-When a station is chosen the train will dispatch itself to that train stop and then wait for the player to exit the train.
-Once the player does exit the train it will resume its previous schedule, or the player can stay on the train and use the 'Request TNfP Train' input again to move to another location.
+When a station is chosen the train dispatches itself there and then waits for the player to exit the train.
+Once the player exits the train it resumes its previous schedule, or the player can stay on the train and use 'Request TNfP Train' again to move to another location.

 ### TNfP Rail Tool
 The TNfP Rail Tool provides an improved way of creating temporary train stops.
 Once one or more valid rails are selected a new temporary train stop will be created at that location: